FRBCesab/rossinante/rossinante-tuto.md

 For this tutorial, let's say:

 - your name is `Jane DOE`
-- your user name on your laptop is `jane`
+- your username on your laptop is `jane`
 - your laptop name is `laptop`
-- your user name on Rossinante is `jdoe`
+- your username on Rossinante is `jdoe`
 - the public IP address[^1] of Rossinante is `92.168.45.3`
 - the port of the SSH server is `22`